2021 Annual Report on Internal Complaint Handling

 - failure to fulfill commitments made.

-- reports: reports regarding undesirable situations in public spaces (e.g., defective street lighting, loose paving stones, or uncollected garbage);
+- reports: reports regarding undesirable situations in public spaces (e.g., broken streetlights, loose sidewalk tiles, or uncollected trash);

-- objections and appeals: disagreement with (the content of) a decision;
+- objections and appeals: when someone disagrees with (the content of) a decision;

-- policy: decisions by the municipal executive or council to perform public tasks in a certain way.
+- policy: decisions by the municipal executive or the city council to carry out public duties in a specific manner.

 The complaints procedure cannot be used if:

-- the complaint has already been dealt with in accordance with the complaints procedure; or
+- the complaint has already been addressed under the complaints policy; or

-- the complaint relates to an event that took place more than one year ago.
+- the complaint concerns an incident that occurred more than one year ago.

-A complaint is submitted to the administrative body against which the complaint is directed.
-In the first instance, an attempt is made to resolve the complaint through informal channels.
-Often, a meeting with the complaints coordinator or the employee or manager concerned is sufficient.
+A complaint is submitted to the administrative body against which it is directed.
+Initially, an attempt is made to resolve the complaint informally.
+Often, a conversation with the complaint coordinator or the involved employee or administrator is sufficient.

-Sometimes it is not possible to resolve a complaint through informal channels.
-In that case, the complaint will be dealt with internally in accordance with the West Maas en Waal municipality's Internal and External Complaints Handling Regulations.
-The complainant and the person against whom the complaint is directed will be heard by the complaints handler.
+Sometimes, it proves impossible to resolve a complaint informally.
+In such cases, the complaint undergoes internal handling in accordance with the Regulation on Internal and External Complaint Handling of the municipality of West Maas en Waal.
+The complainant and the party against whom the complaint is directed are heard by the complaint handler.

-If desired, a complainant who is not satisfied with the settlement can submit the complaint to the Municipal Ombudsman; this is known as external complaint handling.
+If desired, a complainant, if not satisfied with the resolution, can submit the complaint to the Municipal Ombudsman; this is the external complaint handling process.

 2. Complaints

 All complaints are treated confidentially.
 As a result, no names may be mentioned in an annual report, nor may any other information be published that could be traced back to the complainants.
-However, a brief description of the complaints is provided so that you can get an idea of what the complaints relate to.
+However, a brief description of the complaints is provided so that you can get an idea of what they pertain to.

 In 2020, four complaints were received.